harry1003/Machine-learning/1.gradient/README.md

     We define

         loss = (question * w - answer) ** 2,
-    so the gradient of this is
+    so the gradient of this loss is

         2 * (question * w - answer) * question.
-    To find the min of this function, we just let
+    To find the min of the loss, we just upgrade weight

         w = w - grad * lr.
 * useful trick